 3. Missed opportunities – to what degree are you missing out on new business opportunities (new customer acquisition, as well as cross sell and up sell to existing customers)?

-4. Customer experience – how is the customer experience being impacted by communication silos, especially when a promise made by one piece of communication from one department is not fulfilled when the customer then communicates with another part of the business?
+4. Customer experience – how is the customer experience being affected by communication silos?
+Does one part of the business make a promise not fulfilled when the customer communicates with another part of the business?

 5. Regulatory complaint – if applicable, are contraventions of regulatory rules and guidelines being caused by comms silos?

-Identifying the most effective and efficient approach for uncovering this information will depend on the nature of your business and available budget and resource.
-Clearly a degree of research and analysis is required and it is unlikely that you will have the raw data to hand already that will provide the answers to the above questions.
+Identifying the most effective approach for uncovering this information will depend on your budget and resource.
+Clearly, research and analysis are required, and it is unlikely that you will have the raw data to hand already that will provide the answers to these questions.

-However, from this data you will be able to start building the business case.
-In doing so there are a number of other factors that need to be considered.
+However, from this data, you can start building the business case.
+In doing so, there are several other factors that need to be considered.
 The first is, of course, the commercial impact of a robust customer-centric communications strategy.
-The data from the above customer impact analysis will inform a lot of this part of the business case.
+The data from the customer impact analysis will inform a lot of this.
 However, there are other factors to consider that will provide commercial benefit through improved sales conversion.

 Alignment involves understanding that behind every communication lies content and contact.
-Starting with the content, by mapping out the audience journey in relation to the content that is required at every step of the audience’s journey towards your commercial goals, you are then able to pass forward information on that content consumption to the next silo.
-By doing so, the silo still exists from an organisational perspective but not from the audience’s perspective.
+Starting with mapping out the buyer’s journey in relation to the content that is required at every step of the audience’s journey towards your commercial goals.
+You can then pass forward information on that content consumption to the next department.
+By doing so, the silo still exists from an organisational perspective, but not from the audience’s perspective.
 The organisation now has a ‘memory’ of the communications engagement it has had with the target audience – be it a prospective or existing customer.

-The net result will be a robust, commercially-driven business case.
-However, achieving internal buy-in is usually the most formidable challenge given the range of business functions affected.
-Yet, given the universal benefits that each function will enjoy, achieving this internal alignment will be possible.
+The net result will be a robust, commercially driven business case.
+However, achieving internal agreement is usually the most formidable challenge given the range of business functions affected.